Department of Undergraduate Theology

 MILD-462 Management-Christian Organztns 3 Credits

 The principles of effective management as a learning organization in understanding the church's internal processes as well as its relationship with the environment.
-(School for Professional Studies Course).
+(Professional Education Course)

 Terms Typically Offered: Fall and Summer.